Is Montclair, New Jersey the Right Move for You?

 Which neighborhoods in Montclair fit your lifestyle?

-Montclair offers diverse neighborhoods, each with unique characteristics.
+Montclair offers different neighborhoods, each with clear local differences.
 Upper Montclair is known for its upscale residential areas and proximity to parks.
 Montclair Center is vibrant with shops, restaurants, and cultural venues.
 Choosing a neighborhood depends on personal preferences and lifestyle needs.

 • Upper Montclair: Upscale, residential, near parks